-This is a closed-book 2-hour exam consisting of SOA Exam-FM-style questions but set as a written answer exam instead of as a multiple choice one.
+This is a closed-book 2-hour exam consisting of SOA Exam-SRM-style questions but set as a written answer exam instead of as a multiple choice one.
 It will be scheduled during the final exam week.
-The sample exam provided by the SOA, and available here is a good practice exam for the final in all senses, including both coverage and difficulty.
+The sample exam questions (with solutions) provided by the SOA here are good practice for the final.